meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Either side MAY select a simpler one-way mode, similar to the classic protocol.
 An extension mechanism allows for future (optional) features.

-Files are offered and sent individually, with no dependency on zip or other archive formats.

 Metadata is included in the offers to allow the receiver to decide if they want that file (or group of files) before the transfer begins.

 "Offers" generally correspond to what a user might select; a single-file offer is possible but so is a directory.
 In both cases, they are treated as "an offer" even though a directory may consist of dozens or more individual files.
+For directory offers, files are sent individually without dependencies on archive formats (like zip or tar).

 Filenames are relative paths.
 When sending individual files, this will simply be the filename portion (with no leading paths).